Van valuation – the ultimate guide

 Van value and depreciation

-When it comes to cars and vans you’ll often hear the word depreciation, but what is it?
+You’ll often hear the word ‘depreciation’ regarding cars and vans, but what is it?

 Depreciation is the difference between the price you pay for something and the price you sell it for.

-All new vehicles, especially vans, drop in value as soon as you drive them away from the dealership.
+All new vehicles, especially vans, drop in value when you drive them away from the dealership.
 That’s because they’re now classed as used.

-Over the first year or two of ownership, depreciation hits the hardest, most vehicles lose up to 50% of their original value by year three.
+Depreciation is most severe during the first year or two of ownership.
+By year three, most vehicles lose up to 50% of their original value.

 side loading van